oversoul/xmb-fm/readme.md

 - p: preview first 500 char of a file if detected as text file. (not always working)
 - +/-: switch the themes
 - PAGE_UP/PAGE_DOWN: scroll up and down by 10.
+- HOME/END: scroll to start / end of list.